IndoorAtlas/unity-plugin/README.md

 ## Example

-There's an example Unity project in example project which controls main camera using IndoorAtlas SDK's output.
+There's an example Unity project in example project which controls main camera's orientation using IndoorAtlas SDK's orientation estimates.
 To build and run it on a real device, you have to fill a bundle identifier field in Player Settings and fill your IndoorAtlas credentials to `Ia Behavior` component in Main Camera component.